Budget 2026 Update: MRA Grant support increased to 70% for SMEs from 1 April 2026! Learn more →

 4

-Engage a Consultant (Optional but Highly Recommended)
+Engage a Consultant (Like Firefish)

 You *can* apply solo, but honestly?
 Working with an MRA consultant like Firefish makes life so much easier.
 Here's why: